 As the roads become ever more congested, the chances that you may be in a car accident increase.
 With the pace of our modern society and so much external stimuli vying for our attention, just commuting to work or picking up the kids from school puts you at risk of being involved in an accident that leaves you with serious injuries.

 While you may take every precaution and practice safe and effective driving techniques, you can’t control the actions of others.
-If you’ve been hurt by the negligence of another, our car accident attorneys at Long & Long Attorneys at Law have the knowledge and experience to get you the compensation you deserve.
+If you’ve been hurt by the negligence of another, our car accident attorneys at The Long Brothers have the knowledge and experience to get you the compensation you deserve.

 If you or a loved one has been involved in a car wreck caused by a careless driver, contact our Mobile auto accident attorneys today at (877)-336-0076 to schedule your free consultation.
 We proudly serve those who live in and near Mobile, Alabama.